aio-libs/aiohttp/docs/faq.rst

 use decorators just derive from web.Application and add desired method.

-How to create route that catches urls with givevn prefix?
+How to create route that catches urls with given prefix?
 ---------------------------------------------------------
 Try something like::